Skip to main content

 • Graduation from Ambrose University is based on the final overall CGPA, which is calculated by dividing the sum of all quality points achieved (and applied to a program credential) by the sum of all those credits.

 • All music students must be working at a minimum of Grade Nine level in piano, or Grade Eight for any other instrument (based on RCM grades).
-In addition, all non-keyboard music students are required to pass a piano proficiency examination (Grade Four, RCM) or successfully complete two terms of applied piano studies;
+In addition, all non-keyboard music students are required to pass a piano proficiency examination (Grade Four, RCM) or successfully complete two terms of applied piano studies.

-Academic Attire
+Academic Regalia

 Gowns: Bachelors’ gowns follow the black gown specified by the North American Intercollegiate Code.